obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/b_adding_synonym.md

 ---
-name: Adding synonym
+name: Add synonym
-about: A new synonym to an existing HPO term
+about: New synonym suggestion for an existing HPO term

 ---